function61/eventhorizon-exampleapp-go/docs/live-migration-tutorial.md

 Now the base data is loaded to the `/example` stream that backs your app.

-Start app in server a
+Start app in Server A
 ---------------------

 Now, start the application: